Kwpolska/chriswarrick.com/posts/2013/09/01/mpd-on-windows.rst

 .. title: Adventures in Windows: Music Player Daemon
 .. slug: mpd-on-windows
 .. date: 2013-09-01 19:15:00+02:00
+.. tags: Windows, mpd, guide
+.. category: Windows
 .. description: A short how-to on installing MPD on Windows.
-.. tags: Windows, mpd, guide
-.. section: Windows
 .. guide: yes
+.. guide_effect: you can now play music the Unix way on Windows
+.. guide_platform: Windows
 .. guide_topic: MPD
-.. guide_platform: Windows
-.. guide_effect: you can now play music the Unix way on Windows
 .. shortlink: mpd-win

 Recently, I had to reinstall Windows.
 One of the things I had to set up